pcprinz/loxer/documentation/index.md

 The `DEFAULT` module is automatically assigned, when logs are chained with an empty module method like `.m()`.
 The output will have a box layout and an empty module name.

 The `INVALID` module is automatically assigned, when logs are tried to be assigned with non existing modules (giving false moduleIds).
-The output will have no boxlayout, but the prominent fullname as module name.
+The output will have no boxlayout, but the prominent fullName as module name.

 > All default modules can be redefined in the `options.modules` by overwriting their keys.
 > - **ATTENTION**: beware of forcefully setting any of these modules to a falsy value like `null` or `undefined` because this will definitely cause Loxer to crash.